shaneholloman/docmd/docs/plugins/index.md

 * They can generate additional files in the output directory
 * They can modify the HTML output of pages

-All plugins are designed to be configurable through your `config.js` file, giving you control over their behavior.
+All plugins are designed to be configurable through your config file, giving you control over their behavior.

 ## Future Plugin Development